 Elective Requirements: Students complete 15 credits of graduate level elective courses.

-Concentrations: MBA students may complete their degree with a General Business concentration by taking any M.B.A. electives of their choice or take three electives (nine credits) in any of the following areas to develop a concentration: Business Analytics, Business Ethics and Compliance, Digital Marketing Strategy, Finance or Management.
+Concentrations: MBA students may complete their degree with a General Business concentration by taking any M.B.A. electives of their choice or take three electives (nine credits) in any of the following areas to develop a concentration: Business Analytics, Business Ethics and Compliance, Finance, Management, Marketing, or Supply Chain Management*.
 These are in addition to the required core courses listed above.

+*Supply Chain Management Concentration (Nine credits)

+Required Courses (Nine credits): OPIM 5111, OPIM 5112, and OPIM 5113.

 Business Analytics and Project Management (M.S.)